metabrainz/picard-docs/v2.5.1/en/_sources/extending/scripts.rst.txt

 There are two types of scripts used in Picard: the file naming script and tagging scripts.
 These are managed from the "File Naming" and "Scripting" sections of the :menuselection:`"Options --> Options..."` menu.
-All scripts are written using the :doc:`Picard scripting language <../scripting>`.
+All scripts are written using the :doc:`Picard scripting language <scripting>`.
 Scripts are often discussed in the `MetaBrainz Community Forum <https://community.metabrainz.org/>`_, and there is a thread specific to `file naming and script snippets <https://community.metabrainz.org/t/repository-for-neat-file-name-string-patterns-and-tagger-script-snippets/2786/>`_.